sqlfluff/sqlfluff-github-actions/README.md

 - [Jetblue](./menu_of_workflows/jetblue)
     - Uses a combination of SQLFluff and Diff Quality to lint only new/modified .sql files
     - Only runs on a github pull request when a comment has `/lint` (can be adjusted) in it
-    - Returns output of lint as a tidy comment on same github pull request'
+    - Returns output of lint as a tidy comment on same github pull request

 - [tails.com](./menu_of_workflows/tails.com)
     - Heavily inspired by the [Surfline](./menu_of_workflows/surfline) worflow, with the following additions: